 One of the important innovations of the Comprehensive Plan was the "pre-disaster buildback policy."
 Before 1999, owners of over-density buildings were allowed to rebuild their existing square-footage only if their buildings were destroyed by a natural disaster.
 A goal of the new plan was to allow the upgrading or replacement of these "grandfathered" structures without awaiting their destruction by natural causes (see Objective 4-E).
-Policy 4-E-1 was also added to the plan in 1999:
+Policy 4-E-1 was also added to the plan in 1999 to begin carrying out this goal: